 In Beast Wars, Dinobot performs a similar scene while holding Tarantulas' legs, when the Predacons were all assumed to be destroyed, complete with "This is the leg [sic] that stalked so many victims".
 Of course, Dinobot being Dinobot, this is nowhere near the only Hamlet based turn of phrase.

 Referenced in Quest for Camelot.
-The group stumbles onto a giant dragon skeleton, and Devon (or Cornwall, I forget which is which) moans that he thinks the skeleton is Uncle Yorick.
-The other picks up an unrelated (human-sized) skull off the ground, and says "Alas, poor Yorick.
+The group stumbles onto a giant dragon skeleton, and Cornwall moans that he thinks the skeleton is Uncle Yorick.
+Devon picks up an unrelated (human-sized) skull off the ground, and says "Alas, poor Yorick.
 I knew him well."

-In the Terminator 3D show at Universal, Arnold at some point picks up the skull of the Mook type terminator.
+In the Terminator 3D show at Universal, the titular (good) Terminator picks up the skull of a Mook type terminator soon after accidentally traveling back to the Bad Future with John.

 John: Friend of yours?